Search across multiple models

 Multiple things to notice:

-• Because an Artist can have multiple Nicknames we need to group the results.
-In order to get all the nicknames in our reverse_index column we use GROUP_CONCAT
+s we need to group the results.
+In order to get all the nicknames in ourreverse_index

-• I added a label column to avoid N+1 selects when displaying the results
+column to avoid N+1 selects when displaying the results - The

-• The searchable_id and searchable_type column are named like this to make use of Rails polymorphic belongs_to association
+column are named like this to make use of Rails polymorphicbelongs_to

 class Search < ActiveRecord::Base